-Wash the tapioca pearls 1-2 times in water, drain the water.
-Add the tapioca pearls to a bowl, add 1/2 cup of water and set aside for 2 hours.
-The tapioca pearls will plump up as they soak.
-The time of soaking depends on quality of your sabudana, it can take upto 10 hours to soak.
+Drain the water and add ½ cup of clean water.
+Set aside for 6-10 hours.
+The pearls will plump up as they soak.
+The time of soaking depends on quality of your sabudana, it can take upto 10 hours to become soft.
 Make sure that after soaking, the tapioca pearls are soft and can easily be squeezed between thumb and finger.
 Drain the water(if any) after soaking.
 Set aside.

 In a heavy bottomed pot, melt the ghee on low.
 Add the nuts to it and saute for about 20-25 seconds till you smell the aroma.
-Take out in a bowl and set aside for garnish.
+Take out in a bowl and set aside.

-When the kheer is thick enough(thicken it more than you think, since condersed milk will thin it out),mix in the condensed milk, simmer for another 5 mins(keep an eye since the kheer gets little sticky) and then take off the stove and let cool down for 10 minutes.
+When the kheer is thick enough(thicken it more than you think, since condersed milk will thin it out),mix in the condensed milk, simmer for another 5 mintues(keep an eye since the kheer gets little sticky) and then take off the stove.
+Mix in the nuts.

 Serve the kheer warm or cold (if desired).
 It will thicken as it cool down.